meseck/github-users/README.md

 5. Open [http://localhost:3000](http://localhost:3000)

 The project is now started in development mode.
-If you want to deploy it, look below.    "test:coverage": "NODE_ENV=test jest --config __tests__/jest/jest.config.js --coverage",
+If you want to deploy it, look below.

 ## 🔎 Check It